-Third, ourour paper contributes to the literature on recent industrial ypolicy and antitrust studies in the shipping industry.
-In the industrial organization literature, Jeon (2022) studies the relationship between learning and investment in the container shipping industry between 2006 and 2014 and simulates social welfare in counterfactual merger scenarios in which a merger occurred between top two ﬁrms that jointly account for over 35% of total capacity in the industry.
-In the maritime shipping literature, there are various researches using the Herﬁndahl-Hirschman Index (HHI) and its modiﬁcation, although empirical studies using simple regressions of HHI are criticized (Bresnahan 1989).
-For example, Sys (2009) collects ﬁrm-year- level vessel volume data for the period 1999-2009 and calculates the HHI and Gini coeﬃcients to compare the degree of market concentration.
+Third, this study contributes to the literature on recent industrial policies and antitrust in the shipping industry.
+In the industrial organization literature, Jeon (2022) studies the relationship between learning and investment in the container shipping industry between 2006 and 2014 and simulates social welfare in counterfactual merger scenarios in which a merger occurred between the top two ﬁrms that jointly account for over 35% of total capacity in the industry.
+In the maritime shipping literature, various research use the Herﬁndahl-Hirschman Index (HHI) and its modiﬁcation, although empirical studies using simple regressions of HHI are criticized (Bresnahan 1989).
+For example, Sys (2009) collects ﬁrm-year-level vessel volume data for the period 1999–2009 and calculates the HHI and Gini coeﬃcients to compare the degree of market concentration.
 The author shows that while the degree of concentration has increased in years when mergers and acquisitions have taken place, the industry is still fragmented and competitive due to small shares of ﬁrms.
-Merk and Teodoro (2022) uses a modiﬁed Herﬁndahl–Hirschman Index (MHHI) to show that industry concentration is higher when consortia are taken into account.
-Although these researches treat speciﬁc hypothetical mergers and consortia as exogenously determined scenarios and focus on the post-merger market outcomes such as some welfare and concentration measures based on non-cooperative game theoretical models, our paper endogenizes mergers based on cooperative game-theoretical models, i.e., matching models, and focus on merger incentives.
-Our approach enables us to simulate hypothetical endogenous mergers based on inferred merger incentives instead of not being able to assess welfare and concentration measures as in the above papers.
+Merk and Teodoro (2022) use a modiﬁed Herﬁndahl–Hirschman Index (MHHI) to show that the industry concentration is higher when consortia are considered.
+Although these research treat speciﬁc hypothetical mergers and consortia as exogenously determined scenarios and focus on the post-merger market outcomes such as some welfare and concentration measures based on non-cooperative game theoretical models, our paper endogenizes mergers based on cooperative game-theoretical models, i.e., matching models, and focus on merger incentives.
+Our approach enables us to simulate hypothetical endogenous mergers based on inferred merger incentives, instead of being unable to assess welfare and concentration measures, as in the above studies.

-The remainder of this paper is organized as follows.
-Section 2 summarizes the data and institutional background of mergers in the container shipping industry.
-Section 3 constructs a structural matching model to quantify the assortativeness of observed characteristics for each regime and compare the levels across regimes.
-Section 4 shows estimation results.
-Section 5 shows counterfactual simulation results.
-Section 6 summarizes practical implications, discussion, and future research directions.
-Finally, Section 7 presents our conclusions.
+The remainder of this paper is organized as follows: Section 2 summarizes the data and institutional background of mergers in the container-shipping industry.
+Section 3 constructs a structural matching model to quantify the assortativeness of the observed characteristics for each regime, and compares the levels across regimes.
+Section 4 presents our estimation results.
+Section 5 presents counterfactual simulation results.
+Section 6 summarizes the practical implications, discussions, and directions for future research.
+Finally, conclusions are presented in Section 7.

 Data and Industry Background

-We provide details of the data source in Section 2.1.
-Next, we provide industry background in Section 2.2 and summarystatistics for the variables in Section 2.3.
+We provide the details of the data sources in Section 2.1.
+We provide the industry background in Section 2.2 and summarize the statistics for the variables in Section 2.3.

 Data source